What To Consider When Buying A Mattress Topper?

 A down topper adds luxury and comfort.
 It provides a sinking-in feeling, not a supportive one.

 Remember that adding a thick topper will increase the thickness of your mattress.
 You may need to invest in new fitted sheets.
 You can avoid this by placing your topper on top of your sheet-enclosed mattress.

 Australians can already suffer from hot nights.
 Memory foam and latex mattress toppers tend to retain the most body heat.
 The thicker and denser they are, the hotter you may feel.
-You could try gel-infused memory foam, which claims to help you sleep cooler.
+You could try gel memory foam, which claims to help you sleep cooler.

 Otherwise, down and feather toppers are a good choice.
-Natural materials that are great at regulating your temperature, they reduce heat in the summer.
+Natural materials that are great at regulating your temperature, reduce heat in the summer.
 Yet provide extra warmth in the winter.

 5. Partner disturbance